 The District is within the boundaries of the Harris-Galveston Subsidence District (the "Subsidence District") which regulates groundwater withdrawal.
 The District's authority to pump groundwater from its well is subject to annual permits issued by the Subsidence District.
 On April 14, 1999, the Subsidence District adopted a District Regulatory Plan to reduce groundwater withdrawal through conversion to surface water in areas within the Subsidence District's jurisdiction (as amended, the "Regulatory Plan").
 Under the Regulatory Plan, the District was required to submit a groundwater reduction plan ("GRP") to the Subsidence District by January 2003 and begin construction of infrastructure identified in the GRP by January 2005, or pay a disincentive fee for any groundwater withdrawn in excess of 20% of the District's total annual water demand.
-Additional disincentive fees will be imposed under the Regulatory Plan if the District's groundwater withdrawal exceeds 70% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2035.
+Additional disincentive fees will be imposed under the Regulatory Plan if the District's groundwater withdrawal exceeds 70% of the District's total annual water demand beginning January 2010, exceeds 40% of the District's total annual water demand beginning January 2025, and exceeds 20% of the District's total annual water demand beginning January 2035.